leigler/f18webadvanced/index.md

 In-Class

 ### Class Pattern Sharing
-- Today, everyone will set up their laptops with their pattern/interface along with a text-editor open.
-We will individually rotate clockwise through the patterns, spending approximately 5–7 minutes on each pattern.
+- Today, everyone will set up their laptops with their pattern/interface and a text-editor open.
+We will individually rotate clockwise through the patterns, spending approximately 8-10 minutes on each pattern.
 For each pattern you interact with, take screenshots of your manipulations, and respond to the questions below in the text editor.
 - We will then take a moment to review the feedback you were given and upload/send a few (at least two) of your favorite screenshots to eigll343@newschool.edu.
 - Finally, we will review the screenshots and discuss.